Compliance

 What is Hazcom?

 Hazcom, better known as the Hazard Communication Standard (HCS), requires employers to disclose hazardous and toxic chemicals in workplaces.
 HCS is designed to improve the awareness and safety of all workers, especially those who are working in occupations that involve multiple hazardous chemicals.
+The HCS is intended to address the issue of classifying the hazards of chemicals, communicate information of such hazards and appropriate protective measures to workers.
+[1910.1200(a)(2)]

 More things to know about HCS…